Preliminary Guide to the Holland Holton Papers, 1859 - 1956

 - Dept. of Education Records.
 (University Archives, Duke University.)

-[Identification of item], Holland Holton Papers, University Archives, Duke University.
+[Identification of item], Holland Holton Papers, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The Holland Holton Papers was received by the University Archives as a transfer in 1951-1975.